 #1 Use final engineering design plans

-This seems like a no-brainer, but have a design in hand before you pick up a shovel.
-You want all project design elements finalized, so you can visualize your end product.
-Also, to know how to prepare your site for construction, which leads us to the next 11 tips.
+It might sound obvious, but make sure you have a design in hand before you start digging.
+You want all project design elements finalized so you can visualize the end product and know how to prepare your site for construction, which leads us to the next 11 tips.

-Important Note: complete a geotechnical report and survey plan, to get the following site information:
+Important Note: Complete a geotechnical report and survey plan to obtain the following site information: